DarthFeder/DiscoveryCraft/README.md

 - Temporary gravity manipulators (you can guess what that does).

-- A sonic screwdriver for your all-around tool (unlike the RedPower one, this one will actually function :D).

-- Lot's of other types of tools.
+- Lot's of types of tools.

 - The ability to add or change your own DNA.
 This could lead to either strange powers or consequences!